ClimateMARGO/ClimateMARGO.jl/docs/src/diagnostics.md

 In ClimateMARGO.jl, diagnostic variables are represented as julia *functions*, which are implemented using two separate *methods*, based on the type of the function arguments: the first method requires an explicit list of all the input parameters and control variables that determine the diagnostic variables; the second method leverages the `ClimateModel` struct to read in the required variables.

-For example, here are the two methods that define the diagnostic function `T` for temperature:
+For example, here are the two methods that define the diagnostic function `T` for the temperature change:

 ```@meta
 CurrentModule = ClimateMARGO.Diagnostics